learnbyexample/cli-computing/cli_computing.md

 ### State machines

-The `condX{actionX}` shortcut makes it easy to code state machines concisely, which is useful to solve problems that depend on contents of multiple records.
+The `condX{actionX}` shortcut makes it easy to code state machines concisely.
+This is useful to solve problems that depend on the contents of multiple records.

 Here's an example of printing the matching line as well as `c` number of lines that follow: